converswp/subscription/readme.txt

 You can find the complete guide, configuration tutorials, and troubleshooting help in our [Subscriptions for WooCommerce Docs](https://converslabs.thrivedeskdocs.com/en/category/subscriptions) section.

 =Is this one of the best WooCommerce recurring payment plugins?= Yes!
-We’ve designed it to be fast, reliable, and full-featured, with support for auto-renewals, variable products, free trials, and more—everything you expect from a top-tier WooCommerce subscriptions plugin.
+We’ve designed it to be fast, reliable, and full-featured, with support for auto-renewals, variable products, free trials, and more—everything you expect from a top-tier **WooCommerce subscriptions plugin**.

 With Subscriptions for WooCommerce, you can turn your store into a subscription business in just minutes.
 Try this plugin today and discover why many store owners consider it among the best WooCommerce recurring payment plugins available.